knepprath-playground/copilot-instructions-composer/README.md

 `python server.py`

 Update the webhook URL in your GitHub App settings to point to your server's public IP or domain name.

+# Integration Setup

+Define a repo as source of truth with a copilot-instructions.md

+Add the `copilot` topic to a repo in the org

+After the github app has been fully set up then push a change to the copilot-instructions.md